p2panda/handbook/website/docs/02-organising-data/queries.md

 - returns zero to many documents (the "latest" document views) of a given schema
     - no side effects
 - response is paginated, can be sorted and filtered

+**Filters**

+- filters can be applied on any operation field of type `relation`, `pinned_relation`, `float`, `string` and `integer`
 - if no filter is selected all document views following that given schema will be selected

+**Ordering**

 - if no ordering is selected the document views will be ordered by document id, ascending

+**Pagination**

+- our pagination adheres to the [connection-specification][connection specification] of graphql
+  - a `cursor` is an opaque and unique identifier of every connection edge and can be implemented differently as long as it aids pagination
+    - we recommend a base64 encoded document view id as a cursor
+    - as stated by the [pagination-specification][pagination specification] of graphql the encoding should aid reminding developers that this data is opaque should not be relied upon

+**Self-referential fields**

 - if the selected `orderBy` field is a [self-referential-relation][self-referential relation] the node will return an topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
+- if the selected filter field is a self-referential relation the topologically ordered list will be filtered

 ```graphql
 query all_<schema_id>(